+1 Purpose & Aims

+2 School Ethos

+3 Roles & Responsibilities

+4 Training & Induction

+5 Procedures for Managing Concerns

+6 Specific Safeguarding Issues

+7 Recording & Information Sharing

+8 Working with Parents & Carers

+9 Child Protection Conferences

+10 Safer Recruitment

+11 Safer Working Practice

+12 Managing Allegations and Concerns

+13 Use of premises for non-school/college activities

+14 Other relevant policies

+15 Statutory Framework

-1 Recording form for reporting concerns
+Recording form for reporting concerns

-2 Induction checklist for staff & volunteers
+Induction checklist for staff & volunteers

-3 Local Safeguarding Procedures
+Local Safeguarding Procedures

-4 Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting
+Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting

-1. PURPOSE & AIMS
+1. Purpose and Aims

-1.1 The purpose of Taverham High School's safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
-This means we will always work to:

-- Protect children and young people at our school from maltreatment; - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes.

-1.2 This policy will give clear direction to all staff including supply staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school.

-1.3 Our school fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our school.
-The elements of our policy are prevention, protection and support.

-1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from school or who go missing from education, particularly for prolonged periods and/or on repeat occasions.
-The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils and those who go missing to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm.

-1.5 This policy applies to all pupils, staff, parents, Trustees, volunteers and visitors.
+- 1.1 The purpose of Taverham High School's safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
+This means we will always work to: - Provide help and support to meet the needs of children and young people as soon as problems emerge; - Protect children from maltreatment, whether that is within or outside the home, including online - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes - 1.2 This policy will give clear direction to all staff including supply staff, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our school. - 1.3 Our school fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our school.
+The elements of our policy are prevention, protection and support. - 1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from school or who go missing from education, particularly for prolonged periods and/or on repeat occasions.
+The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils and those who go missing to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm. - 1.5 This policy applies to all pupils, staff, parents, Governors, volunteers and visitors.

-2. OUR ETHOS
+2. Our Ethos